Coinbase vs. Binance: Which Cryptocurrency Exchange Is Better?

 There’s no charge to open or maintain an account, but there’s a $2 minimum to trade.
 You’re allowed to do up to $25,000 of transactions per day.
 It’s possible to earn $5 in free Bitcoin for signing up.

 Coinbase and FDIC Insurance

 Coinbase collects funds from its investor accounts and puts them somewhere safe as insurance protection.
-In the U.S., investor assets can be held in custodial bank accounts, money market funds or U.S. Treasurys.
-For the money parked at banks, the institutions that Coinbase selects are backed by the Federal Deposit Insurance Corp., and as such they are insured up to $250,000 per customer.
+In the U.S., investor assets can be held in custodial bank accounts, money market funds or U.S. Treasuries.
+For the money parked at banks, the institutions that Coinbase selects are backed by the Federal Deposit Insurance Corp., and as such, they are insured up to $250,000 per customer.
 Outside of the U.S., money from Coinbase accounts is held in dedicated custodial accounts.

 More experienced users can try Coinbase Pro.
 Fees will vary depending on your monthly trading volume.

 Here are the standard fees and policies for Coinbase:

 |More than $10 and up to $25||$1.49|